gwaybio/CPBS7601/SYLLABUS.md

 ## Course information

 - CPBS 7601 - Computing Skills in Biomedical Sciences
-- Date: November, 2024
+- Dates: November 4th-20th, 2024
 - Meetings: 2-4pm M-F
-- Location: TBD
+- Location: Anschutz Health Sciences Building (AHSB) P12 4th floor Room 4002

 ## Instructor information

 - Name: Gregory Way, PhD
 - Office location: ASHB P12-6275
 - Office hours: By appointment
-- Contact: gregory.way@cuanschutz.edu
+- Contact: gregory.way "at" cuanschutz "dot" edu
-- Teaching Assistants: TBD
+- Teaching Assistants: Jade Young
+- TA contact: jade.young "at" cuanschutz "dot" edu
-- TA office hours: TBD
+- TA office hours: Immediately following each regular class

 ## Prerequisites

 This course is intended for students from the Computational Biosciences, Computational Neuroscience, Human Medical Genetics and Genomics, and related programs where student research will be primarily computational.
 Students are required to have proficiency in coding (2+ years in R, python or equivalent) and have taken relevant computational coursework (or equivalent per instructor’s consent).
 If you are outside the programs listed above, please consult with the instructor before enrolling to assess fit.

 ## Requirements